-Meal prepping is preparing part (or all) of your meal in advance.
-The way this looks in your house might be different than in mine, but the idea is the same.
+The way meal prep looks in your house will likely be different than it does in mine, but the idea is the same.
 We want to make cooking healthy food for our families EASIER and take LESS TIME!

 Here's another example.
 I make oatmeal for my kids at least 2-3 times a week.
 Instead of making two single serving bowls of oatmeal each day, I can make a big pot of oatmeal on Sunday and just reheat it throughout the week.

 If it sounds simple, that's because it is.
 The hardest part is shifting your thinking and getting into the habit of batching some of your cooking tasks into a one-hour or two-hour long chunk of time.

 - Make a meal plan.
 Read about how to use a template to meal plan in this article.
 Use a template that works for you.
 If you prefer an Excel meal plan template, learn more about Excel templates available here.

 - Get some meal prep containers.
 You can use what you have to start, or get some like this that are glass and have separators.
 Mason jars work awesome for soup, too.

 - Set aside some time to meal prep.
 Look at your schedule and find 1-2 hour long openings where you can do a bunch of meal prep at once.
 Use a service like Prep Dish to help you figure out what you can prep ahead and what you can do day-of for maximum efficiency (and delicious real food meals).
 You can read my full Prep Dish review here.